inkstitch/inkstitch/collections/_tutorials/en/001-002-embroidery-machine.md

 ### The build

-Building embroidery machine is relative simple procedure, just download 3D models to print and buy few screws counted on BOM.
+Building embroidery machine is relative simple procedure, just [download 3D models](https://www.thingiverse.com/thing:3216283) to print and buy few screws counted on BOM.
 This is really simple for those that have already build their own 3D printer, this is actually simpler and at the same time includes a lot of same parts.

 Building instructions are mostly on 4 videos:

 1. Y sled assembly
+{% include video id="xwg58aGayUg" provider="youtube" %}

 2. Y axis assembly
+{% include video id="vyq9lXJMjMY" provider="youtube" %}

 3. X axis assembly
+{% include video id="WVesFFnXXIc" provider="youtube" %}

 4. Some GRBL basics to get starting

-(Videos will be added soon)
+{% include video id="TxORG9BvSzI" provider="youtube" %}

 Videos should cover mostly everything mechanical, there is small BOM text, but it is not that complete.
 Important note would be to not over tight, there are plenty of screws to not have to over tight, because printed parts are fragile!